kevinveeder/nfl-fantasy-predictor-pt2/README.md

 ## Disclaimer

-This tool is for educational and entertainment purposes.
-Fantasy football involves inherent unpredictability.
-Always do your own research and consider multiple factors when making fantasy decisions.
+This is just for fun.

 ## Author